 I knew I wanted to be a Realtor when purchasing my first home 13 years ago.
 I love working with and helping my clients, learning constantly, and seeing the smile on my

 client’s faces when they view homes they love.

-I have lived in Ann Arbor for the past 12 years and love what it has to offer.
-I am familiar with the neighborhoods and surrounding areas and can help select the best home for you and your family's needs.
-As a first time home buyer, not too long ago, I had a wonderful experience because I was working with a enthusiastic, dedicated agent.
-I will do the same for you.
+I am a resident of North East Ann Arbor and I love what it has to offer.
+I am familiar with the neighborhoods and surrounding areas and can help select the best home for youand your family's needs.
+I will be in constant communication through-out the buying process.

 I look forward to helping you.

 Let your home smile a welcome to buyers...

 With a little effort on your part, you home can be sold more quickly and at a better price.
 These 20 tips have proved invaluable to owners and are worth your special attention.

 1. First impressions are lasting.
 The front door greets the prospect.
 Make sure it is fresh and clean.
 Keep the lawn trimmed and edged, and the yard free of refuse.
 In winter, be sure snow and ice are removed from walkways and steps.

 2. Decorate for a quick sale.
 Faded walls and worn woodwork reduce appeal.
 Why try to tell a prospect how your home COULD look, when you can show by redecorating?
 Neutral colors fit with any buyer's color scheme, and a new touch of paint will often result in a quick, profitable sale.